vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ![CAS PDN Scale Protocol Selection - ECR 12 vs ECR 14 Configuration](/assets/2026-01-30/cas-scale-ecr-protocol-selection.png)

-## Build the example
+## Build a demo app

-For our example we only need to bind the output of the data source to a text field and format the number correctly.
-That's all.
+Now, let's build a simple demo app that displays the weight measured by the scale.
+All we need to do is bind the data source to a text field and format the number properly:

 ![Peakboard Weight Display - Data Binding Text Field from CAS Scale](/assets/2026-01-30/peakboard-weight-data-binding.png)

 The video shows the Peakboard scale in action.
 The data transfer between the scale and the Peakboard application is happening literally without any delay.

+The following video shows our app in action.
+As you can see, the data transfer happens instantly and there is no delay.

 {% include youtube.html id="DXPHLvzxVkM" %}